Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

 Spectral representation of input data has a few interesting properties.
-Average feature intensity is captured into DC coefficient, while other (AC) coefficients capture signal structure.
+Average feature intensity is captured into DC coefficient, while other (AC) coefficients capture the signal structure.
 DCT representation has been successfully used~\cite{Er05} to build illumination invariant representation.
 This gives us strong motivation to test illumination invariance properties of harmonic networks and to compare them with standard CNNs.

-Objects in the small NORB dataset are normalized and are presented with their shadows over uniform background.
+Objects in the small NORB dataset are normalized and are presented with their shadows over a uniform background.
 The six lighting conditions are obtained by various combination of up to 4 fixed light sources at different positions and distances from the objects.

-Usual approaches to reduce sensitivity to lighting conditions include image standardization with ZCA whitening~\cite{Krizhevsky09} or illumination augmentation.
-Data augmentation is the standard approach in CNNs for compensating the lack of variability in the available training data.
-Brightness and contrast manipulations encourage the network to focus on features that are independent of the illumination and may as well generate images resembling lighting conditions in the target domain.
+Usual approaches to reduce sensitivity to lighting conditions include image standardization with ZCA whitening or illumination augmentation.
+Brightness and contrast manipulations encourage the network to focus on features that are independent of the illumination.
 Contrary to these methods in our approach we achieve the same effect by removing the filter corresponding to the DC component from the first harmonic block.
 Such network is invariant towards global additive changes in pixel intensity by definition.

-.1cm {\bf Set-up.} The dataset is split into 3 parts based on lighting conditions during image capturing: the bright images (conditions 3,5) dark images (conditions 2,4) and images under standard lighting conditions (0,1) illustrated on Fig.~\ref{fig:norb_lighting}.
-The models are trained (with and without data augmentation) only on data from one split and tested on images from the other two splits that contain unseen lighting conditions.
+.1cm {\bf Set-up.} The dataset is split into 3 parts based on lighting conditions during image capturing: the bright images (conditions 3,5) dark images (cond.
+2,4) and images under standard lighting conditions (cond.
+0,1).
+The models are trained (w/wo data augmentation) only on data from one split and tested on images from the other two splits that contain unseen lighting conditions.

-.1cm {\bf Performance evaluation.} Classification errors of the best CNN and harmonic network architectures are reported in Table~\ref{tab:illum_inv} on the test images (unseen illumination conditions).
-Harmonic networks consistently achieve lower error under various unseen lighting conditions in comparison to baseline CNNs, with and without random brightness and contrast (only for dark images) data augmentation.
+.1cm {\bf Performance evaluation.} Classification errors of the best CNN and harmonic network architectures on the test images (unseen illumination conditions) are reported in Table~\ref{tab:illum_inv}.
+Harmonic networks consistently achieve lower error under various unseen lighting conditions in comparison to baseline CNNs, with and without random brightness and contrast (only for dark images) augmentation.